 Zoom is Cornell’s video and web conferencing service.

-A retired faculty member must have emeritus/a status in order to be listed in the University Directory.
+A retired faculty member must have emeritus/a status in order to be listed in the online University Directory.

 Entries can be edited through WhoAmI.